TeamRegio/EpiRegioDB/docs/Description.rst

 *STITCHIT* was applied to human paired DNase1-seq and RNA-seq data, namely *110* samples from the Roadmap consortium and *56* samples from the Blueprint consortium.
 The considered samples comprise of *46* different tissues and cell types.
 While the Blueprint data set consists of various primary cell types and disease related samples associated to the haematopoietic system, Roadmap data provides a broader diversity of cell and tissue types.
 All data sets have been uniformly preprocessed.
 DNase1-seq was adjusted to sequencing depth and gene expression is quantified in transcripts per million.
 For every gene, *STICHIT* inspects a user-defined region around the gene to determine putative associated REMs.
 For the data provided in EpiRegio, we consider a window of *100,000* bp upstream of a gene's transcription start site, the entire gene body and the window of *100,000* bp downstream of a gene's transcription termination site.
 Hence, even distant REMs are taken into account.
 In total *EpiRegio* contains *2,404,861* REMs associated to *35,379* protein-coding and non-protein coding genes.
 Together, they form *365,286* distinct CREMs.
-In the follwoing table quantitative characteristics of REMs and CREMsa are summarized.
+In the following table quantitative characteristics of REMs and CREMs are summarized.

 .. image:: ./images/characteristicsREMsCREMs.png
   :width: 500